LouisAnhTran/llm_proxy_access_gen_ai_app/README.md

 }
 ```

-###### 3.2 Send inference request using sample question to fine-tune model
+###### 3.2 Send inference request using custom question to fine-tune model
-The only difference to previous step is you will use fine-tune model instead of OpenAI base models and fine-tune model name is 'louis-gpt-3.5-fined-tune-model'
+The only difference to previous step is you will use fine-tune model instead of OpenAI base models and fine-tune model name is `louis-gpt-3.5-fined-tune-model`.
+More importantly, in this request, we will make our own custom question, so remember to switch it on in the request body.
   - Set up cURL request
 ```
 # For windows command prompt
-curl --location --request POST "http://localhost:8000/send_inference" --header "Content-Type: application/json" --data "{\"model\": {\"model_name\": \"gpt-3.5-turbo-16k\"}, \"inference\": {\"sample_question\": {\"status\": true, \"selected_question\": 4}, \"custom_question\": {\"status\": false, \"your_question\": \"Tell me more about his hobbies ?\"}}}"
+curl --location --request POST "http://localhost:8000/send_inference" --header "Content-Type: application/json" --data "{\"model\": {\"model_name\": \"louis-gpt-3.5-fined-tune-model\"}, \"inference\": {\"sample_question\": {\"status\": false, \"selected_question\": 4}, \"custom_question\": {\"status\": true, \"your_question\": \"Tell me more about his hobbies ?\"}}}"

 # For Linux terminal
 curl --location 'http://localhost:8000/send_inference' \
 --header 'Content-Type: application/json' \
 --data '{
     "model": {
-        "model_name": "gpt-3.5-turbo-16k"
+        "model_name": "louis-gpt-3.5-fined-tune-model"
     },
     "inference": {
         "sample_question": {
-            "status": true,
+            "status": false,
             "selected_question": 4
         },
         "custom_question": {
-            "status": false,
+            "status": true,
             "your_question": "Tell me more about his hobbies ?"
         }
     }
 }
 '
+'

 ```
-- You will see your selected model name, your prompt (selected sample question) and model's response.
+- You will see your selected fine-tune model name, your prompt, which is ""Tell me more about his hobbies ?" in this case and model's response.
+Keep in mind that the fine-tune model response is not quite accurate due to the lack of training data set.
+I will continuously expand the training data set as well as retrain the model and hopefully at that time where you send the request, it will return a much more sensible and accurate response.
 ```
 {
-    "model_name": "gpt-3.5-turbo-16k",
+    "model_name": "louis-gpt-3.5-fined-tune-model",
     "response": {
-        "response": "Louis has employed five programming languages in his projects.
-The languages he has utilized extensively are Java, Python, Ruby, JavaScript, and C.", "your_question": "How many programming languages has Louis employed in his projects?"
+        "response": "Louis is passionate about cooking and exploring diverse recipes, connecting him with different cultures.
+He also enjoys working out at the gym, running, and hiking to stay fit and maintain a healthy lifestyle.
+Additionally, he has a keen interest in reading books across various genres, such as personal development, business, history, and science, aiming to unwind and gain knowledge outside of his academic and professional spheres.
+Additionally, he is also enthusiastic about watching movies and TV series, considering them a form of relaxation and entertainment, allowing him to unwind and recharge after a long day.
+In particular, he is fond of action, sci-fi, psychological, and thriller genres, where he can escape from reality and immerse himself in exciting, thought-provoking, or mysterious plotlines. \n\n\n\n\n", "your_question": "Tell me more about his hobbies ?"
     }
 }
 ```